Opinion | Ron Johnson is a racist

 Johnson rejects any such interpretation of his remarks.
 In the wake of criticism, including being called a racist by fellow Sen. Robert Menendez (D-N.J.), Johnson has explained that he was talking about riots, not race.
 Yes, by mentioning antifa, a mostly White anarchist group that has never met a protest it couldn’t turn into a riot, Johnson bought himself some cover.
 But his defense doesn’t ring true.

 Black Lives Matter protests, as a Post analysis found, are overwhelmingly peaceful.
 The protesters and terrorists who disrupted congressional leaders certifying the 2020 electoral college votes — and trying to overturn the election by doing so — came loaded for bear.
 They came prepared to do violence and, possibly, to execute elected leaders.
 We all know the casualty figures from that day.
 And we’ve all seen the pictures.
-So, basically, Johnson was saying that he’s afraid of Blacks but not Whites.
+So, basically, Johnson was saying that he’s afraid of Black people but not White people.

 There was another tell in Johnson’s words that, unless checked, is a harbinger of bad days ahead.
 Johnson said he’d “get in trouble” for saying what he was about to say — and then said it, anyway.
 Why would he do that?
 Either he’s dotty — or he was intentionally tossing chum to the far right, hoping to buoy his reelection chances next year.

-This was a tactic employed regularly by former reality show host Donald Trump to animate a dormant right wing in the United States.
+This was a tactic former reality show host Donald Trump employed regularly to animate a dormant right wing in the United States.
 That tactic worked in 2016 and put Trump in the White House.
-Given what transpired over the next four years, it is doubly despicable for Johnson to use racism to advance his political position and will only invite others to follow suit.
+Given what transpired over the next four years, it is doubly despicable for Johnson to use racism to advance his political position, and it will only invite others to follow suit.

-When you single out Blacks as a threat while signaling approval to White domestic terrorists who, in fact, committed murder, you are, sir, a racist.
+When you single out Black people as a threat while signaling approval to White domestic terrorists who, in fact, committed murder, you are, sir, a racist.

 Read more from Kathleen Parker’s archive, follow her on Twitter or find her on Facebook.